keziah55/DetectorBank/README.md

 The Python extension requires [NumPy](https://numpy.org/); your system numpy version will be used by default.
 However, this may lead to issues if your system NumPy version is different from the version you use in a virtual environment.
-If you want to build the `detectorbank` extension to work with a specifc NumPy version, we recommend that you build it in a venv with your required NumPy version installed, for example:
+If you want to build the `detectorbank` extension to work with a specific NumPy version, we recommend that you build it in a venv with your required NumPy version installed, for example:
 ```bash
 # optional step to build against a specific numpy version